Yashaswini0110/PDD/README.md

 4.  **Set Your API Key:**
     *   Rename the `.env.example` file to `.env`.
-    *   Open the `.env` file and paste your Cohere API key:
+    *   Open the `.env` file and add your Cohere API key and a new API key for the application:
         ```
-        COHERE_API_KEY="YOUR_API_KEY_HERE"
+        COHERE_API_KEY="YOUR_COHERE_API_KEY_HERE"
+        API_KEY="YOUR_APPLICATION_API_KEY_HERE"
         ```

 5.  **Populate and Build the Knowledge Base:**
     *   Place your legal PDF documents (e.g., `The_Indian_Contract_Act_1872.pdf`) inside the `legal_kb/` directory.
     *   Run the build script.
-This will read your PDFs, embed them, and create the `legal_kb.pkl` file.
+This will read your PDFs, embed them, and create the `legal_kb.json` file.
 This may take a few minutes depending on the size of your documents.
         ```bash
         python build_kb.py
         ```